Thank you to our presenters in 2020.

-We are thrilled to have presented these events throughout 2020.
+We are thrilled to have presented these exceptional events .

 Connecting women in agriculture for personal and professional development is a cornerstone of the Ag Women's Network.
 The Ag Women’s Network Mentorship Program provides a unique opportunity for women, from any sector of agriculture or career stage, to connect in a mentorship partnership.